vaibhavsabnis/vaibhavsabnis.github.io/_posts/2023-08-23-digital-resume-vaibhav.md

 * Joined Goldman Sachs as Engineering Manager for the Core-Engineering department (SecDB architecture).
 Team built, extended and maintained the proprietary "Slang" language runtime ecosystem which was used to price and calculate risk for derivative products.

 #### 2005
 * Joined Morgan Stanley in Mumbai as one of the very first software engineer when the hedge fund services business line started.
-Over the course of time promoted and led multiple technology tooling initiatives globally.
+Over the course of time entrusted to lead numerous technology tooling initiatives and operations globally.
 * Helped ideate, build and productionize the technology for the MSFS business from scratch.
 Tools focused on multiple aspects of alternative investment management domains: Tax / Investor / Portfolio accounting and Reporting, Investor Relations / AML tools, Trade reconciliations, Order Management and Payment Systems, Data Entitlements and regulatory compliance tooling.
 * Shuttled between multiple offices/countries and ofcourse many (many) projects/products/vendors that helped MSFS become one of the most preminent fund adminstrators on the street!